 This table describes the fees and expenses that are incurred, directly or indirectly, when a variable product owner buys, holds, or redeems interest in an insurance company separate account that invests in the Series I shares or Series II shares of the Fund but does not represent the effect of any fees or other expenses assessed in connection with your variable product, and if it did, expenses would be higher.
+Fees and expenses of Invesco Cayman Commodity Fund IV Ltd., a wholly-owned subsidiary of the Fund (Subsidiary), are included in this table.

-Shareholder Fees (fees paid directly from your investment) Series I shares Series II shares Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None None Maximum Deferred Sales Charge (Load) (as a percentage of original purchase price or redemption proceeds, whichever is less) None None
+Shareholder Fees (fees paid directly from your investment)

+Series I shares Series II shares Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None None Maximum Deferred Sales Charge (Load) (as a percentage of original purchase price or redemption proceeds, whichever is less) None None